 How to | Align Plots with Each Other

-The Mathematica graphics language has many controls for preparing and laying out plots.
+The Wolfram Language has many controls for preparing and laying out plots.
 Aligning plots is important when preparing graphics for presentation or publication.

 Here are two plots of FinancialData plotted as a function of time:

 If you want to compare the two plots, you can make a grid:

 But the axes do not exactly line up, which makes it harder to make a useful comparison.

 (The Wolfram System automatically draws the plot area as large as possible and gives only as much space to the axis labels as is necessary.
 Normally this is what you want, but not in this case.)

 The solution is to set the padding for the plot manually with the ImagePadding option: